 The general conditions for leniency are:

-- preceding the application, not to destroy, falsify or conceal any evidence in relation to the cartel, and to keep secret the intention to submit a leniency application and its content, except to other competition authorities;
+- preceding the application, not to destroy, falsify or conceal any evidence in relation to the cartel and to keep secret the intention to submit a leniency application and its content, except from other competition authorities;

 - to end its involvement in the cartel immediately following the application, unless the competition prosecutor finds its continued involvement to be reasonably necessary to preserve the integrity of its inspections; and